 Sample research question

-: How can we promote a clients capacity for self-actualization and understanding of their own development.
+: How can we promote a clients capacity for self-actualization and desire for authenticity.

 sample research question: